sminliwu/AdaCAD-Jacq3G/README.md

 ## File Descriptions

+* `main.js` -- The main attraction.
-* `DBNode.js` -- classes for holding onto nodes in a Firebase realtime database for real-time loom-AdaCAD connection.
+* `DBNode.js` -- Classes for holding onto nodes in a Firebase realtime database for real-time loom-AdaCAD connection.
-* `firebaseDBPipe.js` -- creates all of the required DB nodes to maintain loom status.
+* `firebaseDBPipe.js` -- Creates all of the required DB nodes to maintain loom status.
-* `jacq3g.js` -- handles sending/receiving data with the Jacq3 loom.
+* `jacq3g.js` -- Handles sending/receiving data with the Jacq3 loom over USB/serial.
+* `PC_relay` -- **[UNUSED]** Copied over from the TC2 control, adds the possibility of custom hardware controls for the loom.